grantnielson/my386blog/README.md

 Here's the link to the blog https://grantnielson.github.io/my386blog/

-Meat and Potatoes are found
+The meat and potatoes for the python scripts used are actually found in this repo https://github.com/grantnielson/blog-3-real.